mrkkrp/modalka/README.md

 * `modalka-remove-kbd`

 Using these functions it's easy to setup your translation map.
-Note that target key binding cannot be prefix key (prefix keys will be ignored).
+Note that target key binding cannot be a prefix key (prefix keys will be ignored).

 If you want to bind a command in `monalka-mode` without performing keybinding translation, remember that `modalka-mode` is just a normal minor